 Grand Julius Bär Opening

-The first event of the St. Moritz Gourmet Festival — the Grand Julius Bär Opening — took place the evening of Friday, January 12 for the first time at the Kulm Hotel St. Moritz.
+The first event of the St. Moritz Gourmet Festival was the Grand Julius Bär Opening.
+It took place the evening of Friday, January 12 for the first time at the Kulm Hotel St. Moritz.
 With a ticket price of CHF 245 per person, approximately 400 guests were treated to small plates, accompanied by a selection of fine champagnes and wines.
-The evening featured the festival’s first group of master guest chefs: Syrco Bakker (Netherlands), Ian Kittichai (Thailand), Ana Roš (Slovenia) and Jörg Sackmann (Germany).
+The evening featured the festival’s first group of master guest chefs.
+They included: Syrco Bakker (Netherlands), Ian Kittichai (Thailand), Ana Roš (Slovenia) and Jörg Sackmann (Germany).
 With the chefs themselves serving the dishes from the various “gourmet islands,” guests had the unique opportunity to talk with them directly, asking questions or giving feedback.

 At the opening event, I tried at least one dish from each of the chefs.
 Thankfully they were small enough that you can sample lots of different dishes all in one night.
 Here are two trends that I noticed among the dishes offered that evening: